heber-silva/CKA-Obsidian-Vault/Security/Hardening Guide - Authentication Mechanisms.md

 ## X.509 client certificate authentication[](https://kubernetes.io/docs/concepts/security/hardening-guide/authentication-mechanisms/#x509-client-certificate-authentication)

-Kubernetes leverages [X.509 client certificate](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certificates) authentication for system components, such as when the Kubelet authenticates to the API Server.
+Kubernetes leverages [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certificates) authentication for system components, such as when the Kubelet authenticates to the API Server.
 While this mechanism can also be used for user authentication, it might not be suitable for production use due to several restrictions:

 - Client certificates cannot be individually revoked.
 Once compromised, a certificate can be used by an attacker until it expires.
 To mitigate this risk, it is recommended to configure short lifetimes for user authentication credentials created using client certificates.
 - If a certificate needs to be invalidated, the certificate authority must be re-keyed, which can introduce availability risks to the cluster.